-Skilled Criminal Defense Attorney Helping Waterbury Residents
+Skilled Criminal Defense Attorney Helping Connecticut Residents

 Sometimes called “driving under the influence,” Driving While Intoxicated (DWI) is a criminal offense that can lead to significant jail time, heavy fines, and a lengthy deprivation of your driving privileges.
 If you have been charged with this crime, it is critical to know what the law is and what options you may have in defending yourself.
-Dedicated criminal defense lawyer Walter Shalvoy has assisted numerous individuals facing prosecution for DWI in Waterbury and the surrounding area.
+Dedicated criminal defense lawyer Walter Shalvoy has assisted numerous individuals facing prosecution for DWI in Connecticut and the surrounding area.

 How to Prevent a Connecticut DWI Arrest

 The DWI law in Connecticut is set out in two statutes.
 The first statute makes it illegal for any person to operate a motor vehicle while under the influence of alcohol or drugs or with an elevated BAC (blood alcohol content).
 The second statute is the state’s implied consent law.
 This essentially provides that, if you hold a Connecticut drivers license, you automatically consent to a BAC test if pulled over for suspicion of DWI.
 Alternately, if you refuse the test, you are automatically subject to license suspension, whether or not you are legally intoxicated.

 For drivers over 21, a BAC of over 0.08% automatically constitutes a violation of the DWI law.
 For commercial drivers, the limit is 0.04%.
 For drivers under 21, the limit is 0.02%.
 BAC indicates the amount of alcohol per volume of blood, which can be measured by a breath test, blood test, or urine test.